-(c) By virtue of electronically filing a document or serving a document or by agreeing to accept service, a filer additionally agrees to provide information regarding any change in his or her e-mail address to TexasOnline, the district clerk, and all parties in the case.

-(d) A party who electronically files a document is not required to electronically serve documents upon other parties.
-Electronic service of documents is an optional method of service.

-(e) A filer may electronically serve a document in instances where the document is traditionally filed as well as in instances where the document is electronically filed.
+- (c) By virtue of electronically filing a document or serving a document or by agreeing to accept service, a filer additionally agrees to provide information regarding any change in his or her e-mail address to TexasOnline, the District or County Clerk, and all parties in the case. - (d) A party who electronically files a document is not required to electronically serve documents upon other parties unless the court has ordered the parties to electronically serve documents. - (e) A filer may electronically serve a document in instances where the document is traditionally filed as well as in instances where the document is electronically filed.